azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| summarize  count() by SubscriptionId,ControlId_s,ControlStatus
 	| summarize AggregatedValue = count() by ControlStatus
 	| sort by AggregatedValue desc
-- List: The below query shows the count of failed baseline Subscription Security controls based on subscription.
+- List: The below query shows the count of failed baseline Subscription Security controls by subscription.
 	``` AIQL
 	AzSDK_CL
 	| where TimeGenerated > ago(3d)